What is White Collar Crime?

 PNB’s preliminary investigation showed that two officials of the bank had fraudulently issued Lou’s to the said firms without following the due procedure.
 These Los were then transmitted across the SWIFT messaging system, based on which the credit was offered to the said firms.

 PNB alleged that the funds ostensibly so raised for the purchase and sale of diamonds were not used for the purpose.

-PNB issued to the stock exchange, about the detection of the fraudulent and unauthorized transaction.
-PNB has incurred $1.8 billion fraud, one of the largest to be detected in Indian Banking Sector.
+PNB issued to the stock exchange, about the detection of fraudulent and unauthorized transactions.
+PNB has incurred $1.8 billion in fraud, one of the largest to be detected in the Indian Banking Sector.